Ram Dass Here And Now Podcast Por Ram Dass / Love Serve Remember capa

 Exibir mais Exibir menos

-This episode of Here and Now is from a dharma talk given at the Insight Meditation Society in Barre, Massachusetts, on March 9, 1983.
+This episode of Here and Now is from a talk Ram Dass gave at a bookstore in Sebastopol, CA, on April 15, 1992.

 The Ram Dass community gathers regularly to engage in meaningful discussions about the podcast.
 We invite you to join us and share your curiosities, insights, and wisdom.
 Sign up for the General Fellowship to receive event invitations directly in your inbox.